---

 [Why Investor Trust Matters in Biotech](#why-investor-trust-matters-in-biotech)

-The Investor’s Perspective: What Do They Look For?
+[The Investor’S Perspective: What Do They Look For?](#the-investor-s-perspective-what-do-they-look-for)

 [What Biotech Investors Actually Evaluate](#what-biotech-investors-actually-evaluate)